Chester Racecourse: Today

-In 2023, Chester Racecourse continues to uphold its legacy as one of the oldest and most vibrant racecourses in the United Kingdom.
-This year, the venue hosts a diverse range of events, including the prestigious May Festival, the Chester Cup, and Ladies Day, offering a blend of thrilling races, fashion, and entertainment.
+In 2023, Chester Racecourse is still one of the oldest and popular racecourses in the United Kingdom.

 In addition to horse racing, the racecourse grounds serve as a venue for various other events throughout the year, including concerts, food festivals, and outdoor cinema screenings.
 Chester Racecourse has also broadened its culinary offerings, catering to a wide range of tastes from casual street food to fine dining experiences.

 2023 also saw the introduction of a dynamic pricing system for Chester Races, designed to reward early bookings.
 The new system ensures the lowest ticket price at the point of checkout when tickets are added to the customer's basket, encouraging visitors to secure their spots at the events well in advance.
 There is no evidence to support dynamic ticketing pricing or that it provides additional early sales.